 Aug.
 7 - ABC News Anchor Peter Jennings died today at his home in New York City.
 He was 67.
-On April 5, Jennings announced he had been diagnosed with lung cancer
+On April 5, Jennings announced he had been diagnosed with lung cancer.

 "[He] was weak and he smoked over 9/11".
 Hell, so did I. I'd cry, I'd smoke, cry some more, smoke some more; disaster and destruction is the perfect stage for an addicts performance.